pwaring/notes/php-developer/post-ideas.md

 * Mojolicious posts on Josetteorama
 * How to install virtual box guest additions in an Ubuntu VM (dkms + ISO)
 * Pibrella
+* How to send emails using telnet
+* How to test web servers using telnet

 ## Writing Perl modules using Dist::Zilla